Winston-Lin/dziganto.github.io/_posts/2018-1-19-Model-Tuning-with-Validation-and-Cross-Validation.md

 ![Train-Validate-Test Sets](/assets/images/train-validate-test.png?raw=true){: .center-image }

 We have now three datasets depicted by the graphic above where the training set constitutes 60% of all data, the validation set 20%, and the test set 20%.
 Do notice that I haven't changed the actual test set in any way.
 I used the same initial split and the same random state.
-That way we can compare the model we're about to fit/tune to the linear regression model we built earlier.
+That way we can compare the model we're about to fit and tune to the linear regression model we built earlier.

 > Side note: there is no hard and fast rule about how to proportion your data.
 Just know that your model is limited in what it can learn if you limit the data you feed it.
 However, if your test set is too small, it won't provide an accurate estimate as to how your model will perform.
 Cross-validation allows us to handle this situation with ease, but more on that later.

 Time to fit and tune our model.

 ## Model Tuning
 We need to decrease complexity.
 One way to do this is by using *regularization*.
-I won't go into the nitty gritty of how regularization works now because as that will be a future post.
-Just know that regularization is constrained optimization that imposes limits on determining model parameters.
+I won't go into the nitty gritty of how regularization works now because I'll cover that in a future post.
+Just know that regularization is a form of constrained optimization that imposes limits on determining model parameters.
 It effectively allows me to add bias to a model that's overfitting.
 I can control the amount of bias with a hyperparameter called *lambda* or *alpha* (you'll see both, though sklearn uses alpha because lambda is a Python keyword) that defines regularization strength.

 The code: